 Infodemic Project

-We are pleased to announce that the Centre for Mathematical Social Science (CMSS) will host the further development of the Infodemic Project, spearheaded by the Vice-Chancellor of the University of Auckland, Prof Dawn Freshwater, and that has completed its Phase 1, under the leadership of Dr Jingwen Mu, in collaboration with several other researchers from the University of Auckland with the involvement of key players from the Association for Pacific-Rim Universities (APRU) as well.
+We were pleased to host Phase 2 of the development of the Infodemic Project, spearheaded by the Vice-Chancellor of the University of Auckland, Prof Dawn Freshwater, and that had completed its Phase 1, under the leadership of Dr Jingwen Mu, in collaboration with several other researchers from the University of Auckland with the involvement of key players from the Association for Pacific-Rim Universities (APRU) as well.
 Read more about Phase 1 here.

 Members of the Academic Advisory Committee are listed below: